Cold Calling Is NOT Dead: How We Built 1.1M In Pipeline Using The Phone

 When deciding how to attack the pipeline goal this year, I’ll be honest in saying that cold calling was NOT a strategy that made the top of my list.
 Still, cold calling is not dead.

 When you hear about cold calling, your first thought is probably of a telemarketer who grabs a phone book, calls you during dinner time, and hopes for a one-call close.
 If you’re anything like me, then that doesn’t sound like a strategy, it sounds like an annoyance.

-Sales people have unfortunately been cold-calling for decades, mostly due to lack of a better method.
-Thankfully, in recent years the art of cold calling has evolved.
+Salespeople have unfortunately been cold-calling for decades, mostly due to lack of a better method.
+Thankfully, in recent years the art of cold calling has evolved for improved sales calls.
 Sales technology has made things a lot easier for sales reps and a lot less painful for the customer.

 Cold Calling Using Artificial Intelligence

 Artificial Intelligence Definition: This is the development of intelligence in machines normally exhibited by humans.

 Today, companies have transitioned to digital sales and are using a concept called cold calling with artificial intelligence (AI).
 Cold calling with AI turns sales calls on its head, allowing sales professionals to target only interested individuals and personalize their message accordingly.